caitjordan17/final-project-book-shop/README.md

 ## How it works:

 - Add a new book with the "New Book" tab
-- When you read it, like the book
+- When you read it, like the book by clicking the heart icon below the book
 - Each time you think about the book, like the book
 - See which books you liked the most!